 3. Your website designer dies

-This is probably the worst case scenario, but it happened to a client of mine, leading to a lot of problems for his business, problems that we are still dealing with.
+This is probably the worst case scenario, but it happened to a client of mine, leading to a lot of problems for his business.

 What to do in this case:

 If you know the family of your designer, you can get in touch with them and request (or pay, if required) them to forward you all the emails mentioning your domain from their loved one’s email inbox.
 You should find the domain registrar and hosting information buried in these emails.

 You can also write to the domain registrar and website host, informing them of the demise of your designer, and send them proof of ownership of the domain.
 They might be willing to transfer control to you.
 If that does not work, try hiring an ethical hacker to hack into your website and access your information.

 There are 2 things you need to set up your website:

 Once you choose your domain registrar, it’s a nuisance to change it, so find a good one and stick to it.

 If you need a recommendation for an excellent domain registrar – one that I now use is HostPapa.